New factory ring makers & online stores cause market misperceptions.

 circumstances and having it drop-shipped directly to customers.
 And then "flipping," or selling the site when it's "hot".
 Here's a

-he appears to own the factory from which he advocates the entire business model by which you too, can get rich quick.
+he also appears to own the factory from which he advocates the entire business model by which you too, can get rich quick.
 There are a

 host of businesses I've identified buying from one or two factories and following this model, many of them selling on Etsy with